Help your plants through the winter!

 Most indoor plants cannot handle a temperature below 10 degrees.
 Therefore, it is better not to place your plants on the windowsill when it is colder outside.
 This way you can be sure that the temperature does not fall below this and that they do not suffer from cold.

 A plant grows from light and water.
 There is less light during winter and therefore your plant needs less water.
 It is important not to overwater.
-Check the soil well if it is ready for a little water again.
 Check whether the soil is ready for a little water again by sticking your fingertip 2-3 cm into the soil.

 Save the plant food for the spring